lucabelluccini/virtual_webcam_background/README.md

+# Experimental Branch

+Experimental branch.
+You can test it, but do not base your code on it.

+This branch puts a lot of code in the main program, that will be moved to a filter.

+This branch will be rebased into a reasonable patch later instead of being merged.

 # Virtual Webcam Background

 Virtual Webcam Background allows you to use a virtual background or to blur the background of your webcam image similar to commercial programs like Zoom.